davidrhoden/davidrhoden-basic-netlify/notes/i-learned-doug-derienzo-died-may-24-2026.md

 ![Jimmy and the Wolfpack at Wreck Room, Brooklyn, NY, April 25, 2008.](/static/img/doug/jandtwp-wreck-room-brooklyn-apr-25-2008.jpeg)

-<figcaption>This is just a great picture of the whole band, but Doug's right there in the middle of it.
+<figcaption>This is just a great picture of the whole band, with Doug right there in the middle of it.
 This was an interesting show, the people at the club (The Wreck Room, in Bushwick) did not seem to be expecting us, but they didn't stop us from playing.
 I think the club management may have changed between the booking and the gig.
 But anyway, back to Doug...</figcaption>

 <hr>